NEONScience/neon-data-institute-2016/_posts/pre-institute-materials/week1-neon-repsci/01-01-2016-week1-rep-sci.md

 </figure>

 How reproducible is your current research?

-Check out this
-<a href="https://github.com/Reproducible-Science-Curriculum/rr-intro/blob/master/checklist.md" target="_blank"> Reproducible Science Checklist </a>
+<a class="btn btn-success" href="https://github.com/Reproducible-Science-Curriculum/rr-intro/blob/master/checklist.md" target="_blank"> View Reproducible Science Checklist </a>
-for a list of questions to apply to your own work.

-<i class="fa fa-star"></i> **Thought Questions:**
+<i class="fa fa-star"></i> **Thought Questions:** Have a look at the reproducible
-Which of these do you already do?
-Which of these do you know enough about right now to incorporate into your research?
-For which of these do you need to gain new skills to be able to incorporate into your research?
+science check list linked, above and answer the following questions:
+* Do you currently apply any of the items in the checklist to your research?
+* Are
+there elements in the list that you are interested in incorporating into your workflow?
+If so, which ones?
-{: .notice2}
+{: .notice .thought }

-## Additional Readings (optional, but interesting)
+## Additional Readings (optional)

 * Nature has collated/published (with open-access) a special archive on the
 <a href="http://www.nature.com/news/reproducibility-1.17552" target="_blank"> Challenges of Irreproducible Science </a>.